lockss/lockss-rtd-manual/docs/introduction/components.rst

          :depth: 2
          :backlinks: none

-This section presents the various components of :term:`LOCKSS <LOCKSS system>`, their function, and why you might run them as part of your :term:`LOCKSS stack`.
+This section presents the various components of |LOCKSS|, their function, and why you might run them as part of your :term:`LOCKSS stack`.
 When :doc:`/configuring`, the configuration tool will allow you to select which components you wish to run.

 --------------------------
 Mandatory Stack Components